Skip to content

 The average age of entry into prostitution is 19 for outdoor workers and 23 for indoor workers.[10]

-Women face criminal charges and civil orders.
+It is principally women who face criminal charges and civil orders.

 The prostitution laws are implemented in a racist and discriminatory way.